damikun/React-Toast/README.md

 This is custom toast component implemented by react hooks + React Context API and stayled using tailwindCSS framework.
 Feel free to inspirate by implementation :) This is trim of my UI lib that i use for my projects.

-This componnent helps allow to push notifications to user screen and auto remove it after set or default time..
+This componnent allow to push notifications to user screen and auto remove it after set or default time..

 Example implements this push-Events: